Tencent/Hippy/docs/en-us/guide/integration.md

 [[hippy-react introduces]](hippy-react/introduction.md) [[example project]](//github.com/Tencent/Hippy/tree/master/examples/hippy-react-demo)

 The hippy-react project can only be initialized by manual configuration for the time being.
-It is recommended to directly clone the instance project and modify it based on it.
+It is recommended to directly clone the demo project and modify it based on it.

 Of course, you can also configure it from scratch.